oddzag/vmangos-linux-guide/README.md

-This wiki was created for those who want to use Linux (Debian) to host a VMaNGOS server.
+This guide was created for those who want to use Linux (Debian) to host a VMaNGOS server.
 Step-by-step instructions are surprisingly in short supply, so I decided to write this as I figured out VMaNGOS myself.

 `*` - optional